-42. The land transport sector has stewardship of a significant proportion of our national wealth, and needs to ensure that public expenditure delivers the right infrastructure and services to the right level and at the best cost.
+- 43. The land transport sector has stewardship of a significant proportion of our national wealth, and needs to ensure that public expenditure delivers the right infrastructure and services to the right level and at the best cost.
 There are high user and societal expectations for increases in levels of service across the whole transport network.
 Users express this in terms of reduced levels of congestion, a safer system, greater resilience, and mitigation of environmental impacts.
-Transport decision-makers need to take account of those expectations, and ensure that transport makes a broad positive contribution to the economy and society.
+Transport decision-makers need to take account of those expectations, and ensure that transport makes a broad positive contribution to the economy and society. - 44.
+Transport objectives nevertheless need to be achieved without placing an unreasonable funding burden on the population or economy.
+As a proportion of GDP, land transport expenditure in New Zealand is at its highest levels since the 1960s, and the Government expects the sector to deliver results that are clear, achievable and measurable.

-- 43. Transport objectives nevertheless need to be achieved without placing an unreasonable funding burden on the population or economy.
-As a proportion of GDP, land transport expenditure in New Zealand is at its highest levels since the 1960s, and the Government expects the sector to deliver results that are clear, achievable and measurable. - 44.
-As funding for transport infrastructure comes from motorists and ratepayers, there is a responsibility to ensure that costs are kept under control, and that any additional funding delivers the best possible results.
-To that end, the Government, through GPS 2015, looks to the New Zealand Transport Agency (the Agency) to continue the work it has started on improving the productivity of the land transport system and the way it invests in the system. - 45.
+- 45. As funding for transport infrastructure comes from motorists and ratepayers, there is a responsibility to ensure that costs are kept under control, and that any additional funding delivers the best possible results.
+To that end, the Government, through GPS 2015, looks to the New Zealand Transport Agency (the Agency) to continue the work it has started on improving the productivity of the land transport system and the way it invests in the system. - 46.
 To maximise the impact on economic growth, GPS 2015 strengthens the Government's focus on delivering measurable value from investment in the land transport sector.
 This applies irrespective of which agency is making the investment and encompasses State highways, local roads, public transport and policing services.
 It includes how decision-makers plan the network, set levels of service, identify and implement improvements, and undertake maintenance and procurement of all types.
-It applies from the highest profile strategic investments through to the most technical change in standards. - 46.
+It applies from the highest profile strategic investmentsthroughtothemosttechnicalchangein standards. - 47.
+There are well-established methods for assessing the value of transport investments based on their contribution to improving the efficiency, effectiveness or safety of the land transport system.
+Value is more difficult to assess when the public interest requires a project to be brought forward in time - i.e. lead investments.
+In these cases, the benefits of being implemented 'on time' should not be lost when assessing the benefits of implementing earlier.
+When a transport investment is just one part of a wider policy whose net benefits exceed the sum of the parts, it is also important that cost effectiveness benchmarking and other robust tools are used to ensure they represent value for money.
+These lead investments will only be pursued under a clear and specific mandate from government. - 48.
 While the Government is confident that significant progress has been achieved during GPS 2012, it is seeking more ambitious results in GPS 2015.
-All delivery agencies are expected to work together to continually improve approaches to asset management and procurement, and to share best practice with others. - 47.
+All delivery agencies are expected to work together to continually improve approaches to asset management and procurement, and to share best practice with others. - 49.
 Investment management that relates to the Fund as a whole is fully-funded.
 Investment management that relates to regional land transport planning, local roads and public transport are jointly funded with local government.